| Danube Delta Highlights » Access » Interesting Facts » Places to explore » Activities » Facts & Figures |

 Some of the most important species include:

-The White Pelican (pelecanus onocrotalus)
+The White Pelican (Pelecanus onocrotalus)

 In March, swaths of white pelicans leave the Nile Delta and the Red Sea to come nest in the Danube Delta.
 The Delta is home to Europe’s largest breeding population (some 3,500 pairs).